BEST COMIC OF 2014

 Wired, 'Five Comics You Must Read This Month'

 "Precisely the kind of thing comics should be...
-It feels dense, in a good way, with lots of information.
+It feels dense, in a good way.
 Some comics are a quick read; this one demands your attention."

 Comics Worth Reading